 - 1/2 tsp pepper

-- Heat the avocado oil in a large, flat-bottom pan over medium-high heat.
+- Heat the olive oil in a large, flat-bottom pan over medium-high heat.

 - Add the chicken thighs to the pan and sear for 5 minutes on each side.